-North Suburban Medical Center (NSMC) in partnership with CarePoint Physicians in the Denver Metro have coordinated their effort to establish standardized protocols and order sets to standardize treatment plans for common ED visit diagnoses and pain management plans.
+Carepoint Physicians in the Denver Metro have coordinated their effort to establish standardized protocols and order sets to standardize treatment plans for common ED visits diagnosis pain management plans.
 They have founded a successful, unified, broad-based program to reduce the use of opioids as the primary pain management modality and prioritized non-opioid alternatives to common etiologies of ED visits for primary pain presentations.

 Implementation of this intervention has included education of ED providers, ED nursing staff, case management and pharmacy.
-NSMC in partnership with the ED Physicians and pharmacy, has reformed order sets to include non-opioid medications.
+The facility, led by the ED Physicians, has reformed order sets to include non-opioid medications.
 Pharmacy has implemented provisions for alternative medications to treat pain in the emergency department.
 Overall, the emergency department has completely changed their approach to managing pain.
-Physicians, case management and nursing staff are instrumental in assisting to identify patients taking opioids by utilizing the HealthONE Care Alert Program to identify patients on opioid action plans or to refer patients in need of opioid plan initiation.
-On a network level, in partnership with CarePoint, we are able to adjust protocols within the facilities quickly to ensure standardized top quality care.
+Case management and Nursing staff are instrumental is assisting to identify patients taking opioids, on opioid action plans or in need of opioid plan initiation.
+On a network level, in partnership with Carepoint, we are able to adjust protocols within the facilities quickly to ensure standardized top quality care.